raheelaahmed/guage-calculator/README.md

  ### ValueError for random number in options:

-elif statement is used in menu function to define the numbers for option, if user enter a number other than the given options, program print outs an Error and ask the user to enter the valid number. except valueError for int input is unable to fix it, as it is detecting sting and empty input. now program is running smoothly without any ValueErrors.
+The elif statements in the menu function define the possible options (1, 2, 3, and 0).
+If a user enters a number outside this range, an error message is displayed, prompting them to choose a valid option.
+The except ValueError block handles instances where non-numeric input is provided, preventing program crashes and ensuring smooth operation.

 ## Testing:

-I have tested my App using "CI Python Linter" and no errors were found but when i run the code after clearing the errors on "CI Python Linter", my program was not running properly as it was effecting "break" statement and "except valueError" and it was effecting "menu()" as well.
-I restested the code again to make sure program runs smoothly and left the errors that were effecting the program when they were removed.
+I tested the application using a CI Python linter, which identified no errors.
+However, upon running the code after addressing these linter issues, the program encountered unexpected behavior affecting the break statement, except ValueError block, and the menu() function.
+To resolve these issues, I re-tested the code after removing the problematic elements, ensuring the program's correct functionality.

 ![error-testing](documents/images/testing.png)